orientechnologies/orientdb-docs/SQL.md

 AND B.country = C.id
 AND C.name = 'Italy'
 ```
-In OrientDB an equivalent operation would be:
+In OrientDB, an equivalent operation would be:
 ```sql
 SELECT * FROM Employee WHERE city.country.name = 'Italy'
 ```

 ## Projections
-In SQL projections are mandatory and you can use the star character `*` to include all of the fields.
+In SQL, projections are mandatory and you can use the star character `*` to include all of the fields.
 With OrientDB this type of projection is optional.
 Example: In SQL to select all of the columns of Customer you would write:
 ```sql
 SELECT * FROM Customer
 ```
-In OrientDB the `*` is optional:
+In OrientDB, the `*` is optional:
 ```sql
 SELECT FROM Customer
 ```